Henderson Water Utility Water Meter Replacement Project

 Over time, meters become less accurate and can provide inaccurate readings, typically under registering consumption.
 It is a common misunderstanding that a new water meter raises someone’s rates and makes more money for the water utility.
 In reality, it only enables the utility to accurately bill for and recover the cost of a customer’s full usage.

-The meter replacement project will begin in October 2020 with 1,000 meter installations in several major subdivisions that now require manual meter reads: Balmoral, Frontier, Summer Hill, and Stepping Stone, and Wood Terrace.
+The meter replacement project began in October 2020 with 1,000 meter installations in several major subdivisions that now require manual meter reads: Balmoral, Frontier, Summer Hill, and Stepping Stone, and Wood Terrace.